fenago/learn-java-12-programming/lab_guide/Lab_12.md

 methods of the [Stream] interface are also available in numeric streams.
 Some of the numeric streams have a few extra methods, such as [average()] and [sum()], specific numeric values.
-In this chapter, we are going to speak mostly about the [Stream] interface and its methods, but everything we will cover is equally applicable to numeric streams too.
+In this lab, we are going to speak mostly about the [Stream] interface and its methods, but everything we will cover is equally applicable to numeric streams too.